We reveal animal cruelty

 Our sanctuaries give animals a second lease on life – where they get the nutrition they need, medical care, enrichment to stimulate their natural behaviour and is the place where they can flourish again.
 To achieve this for the animals, we have teams dedicated to achieving these goals.
 Hildegard Pirker, Sanctuary Manager, at our LIONSROCK Big Cat Sanctuary, is one of these people.

 Born Austrian, she came to South Africa with the first international transfer and has been calling LIONSROCK home for nearly 18 years.
-She and her team take care of more than 100 big cats – a job that calls for focus and dedication.
+She and her team take care of more around 100 big cats – a job that calls for focus and dedication.

 Two full days a week are dedicated to feeding all the resident big cats at LIONSROCK, those with special care are fed smaller portions, and some of these need to be daily.
 These big cats coming from private keeping, intensive breeding farms, zoos and circuses.
 Inadequate nutrition from early on has led to a large number of them needing supplementation whilst the older big cats with special needs might need medication – some daily.
 Aside from these intensive tasks, enclosures need to be maintained, enrichment needs to be prepared for the big cats and there needs to be careful monitoring of the animals to make sure we detect any medical problems as and when they arise.